gispeople/gruntimaps/GruntiMaps.Controls/README.md

 Scale-Control combines the metric and imperial scales from MapBox into a single control.

-Tilt-Control provides a simple icon to switch between a 2D and 3D map.
+Tilt-Control provides a simple button to switch between a 2D and 3D map.